wxcctechsummit/wxcclabguides/LTRCCT-2012/Lab0.md

 ## Step 2.
 Webex Calling Settings
-> All the lab orgs are pre configured with Webex Calling &  Cloud connected PSTN, to validate numbers are already available
+> All the lab orgs are pre configured with Webex Calling &  Cloud connected PSTN, validate the numbers are already available

 1) In the  **Control hub** Click **Calling** from the left menu and make sure the user calling Numbers are added here